Travelers interested in luxury lodgings can check in for the

 Korea).
 Almost 80% of the company's revenues come from properties

 located in the US, while the remaining 20% of revenues come from

 Hyatt uses a sales team located in global and regional sales

 offices around the world.
 Hyatt Gold Passport and Hyatt.com are the

 key components of its marketing strategy.
 Hyatt Gold Passport is a

 guest recognition and loyalty program.
 Hyatt.com is the chain's

 primary online source of information and reservation booking.

-Hyatt's revenue increased by 7% in fiscal 2012 compared to
+Hyatt's revenue increased in fiscal 2013 compared to fiscal 2012

 In the US Hyatt focuses its expansion efforts on